BuildOnViction/gitbook-archive/faq/general/company.md

 ### **Which are TomoChain's official channels for communication and information?**

-You can keep in touch with our latest news here:
+You can keep in touch with our latest news here s:

 1. Twitter: [https://twitter.com/TomoChainANN](https://twitter.com/TomoChainANN)
 2. Telegram Announcements: [https://t.me/TomoChainChannel](https://t.me/TomoChainChannel)